ortegarod/ws_droneOS/README.md

 For detailed usage, commands, and architecture, see `src/drone_gcs_cli/README.md`.

+### `camera_ros` (C++ with libcamera integration)

+Provides access to camera streams from a physical camera (e.g., Raspberry Pi camera module) connected to the drone's companion computer.
+It publishes these streams as ROS 2 topics.
+This component integrates `libcamera` for camera hardware interaction and `rpicam-apps` for lower-level camera control, packaged within a ROS 2 node.

+- **Purpose**: Streams live video from a camera physically connected to the drone's companion computer (e.g., Raspberry Pi).
+- **Deployment**: Typically runs as a dedicated Docker service (`camera_service`) on the companion computer, not usually on a local development machine for SITL unless a camera is directly attached and configured for that machine.
+- **Integration**: Runs as a dedicated Docker service (`camera_service`).
+- **Source**: Based on [christianrauch/camera_ros](https://github.com/christianrauch/camera_ros), built from source within its Docker image along with `libcamera` and `rpicam-apps`.
+- **Configuration**: Configured in `docker/dev/docker-compose.dev.yml` (for general service definition) and `docker/dev/camera.dev.Dockerfile` (for image build).
+The `docker-compose.prod.yml` would be used for on-drone deployment.
+- **Usage**: Publishes image topics that can be consumed by other ROS 2 nodes for computer vision tasks, telemetry, or recording.
+Requires a functioning camera and correctly configured drivers on the host system where the service is run.

 ## 🔗 Third-Party Integrations

 ### `px4_msgs` (ROS 2 Package - Open Source)